magao-x/handbook/operating/abeginnersguidetomagaox.rst

 Now in the Pupil Alignment GUI, press the "set" button for the Modulation & Centering and the Pupil Steering sections.
 The Camera Lens section largely takes care of itself.

-Now power up camwfs using the pwrGUI camwfs slider in pdu1 and run:
+Now power up camwfs using the :orange:`pwrGUI:pdu1` camwfs and run:

 .. code-block:: bash